AAROL BLOG

 Beaten in Tbilisi, Alarmed by Minneapolis: One Lawyer’s Democratic Warning Signs

-Guest Post by Ted Jonas.
-On April 30, 2024, just before midnight, I was grabbed from the midst of a massive pro-Europe, anti-Russian demonstration in downtown Tbilisi by a phalanx of masked Georgian police, dragged, beaten, and thrown into an unmarked van.
-After 30 years in the country, the news that “well-known lawyer” Ted Jonas […]
+Guest Post by Alliance Member Ted Jonas On April 30, 2024, just before midnight, I was grabbed from the midst of a massive pro-Europe, anti-Russian demonstration in downtown Tbilisi by a phalanx of masked Georgian police, dragged, beaten, and thrown into an unmarked van.
+After 30 years in the country, the news that “well-known lawyer” […]

 Juries are essential to democracy, and they are under threat in America